Legacy and Estate Planning

-Similar to insurance planning, having an estate plan in place can save your family a lot of stress if you’re disabled or pass away.
+Similar to insurance planning, legacy and estate planning can save your family a lot of stress if you’re disabled or pass away.
 Too often, families don’t plan out their legacy, and then relatives fight over inheritances after you pass away.
 A good estate plan empowers you to make those decisions now so your family doesn’t have to do it after you’re gone.
 A good legacy plan ensures that lessons you have learned are shared and remembered by others.

 Differences between legacy planning and estate planning